Skip to main content

 • and more

 The nodes affect the data records as they flow through the scenario.
 In a typical scenario, you first check if a particular situation (data record) is of interest to you (you filter out the ones that aren't).
-Then you fetch additional information needed to make the decision (enrich the event) and add some conditional logic based on that information (choice).
+Then you fetch additional information needed to make the decision (enrich the data record) and add some conditional logic based on that information (choice).
 If you want to explore more than one alternative, you can at any point split the flow into parallel paths.
 At the end of every scenario is a sink node (or nodes if there are parallel paths which haven't been merged).

 SpEL